realm/realm-draw/README.md

 * [iOS][5]
 * [Xamarin][6]

-# Connecting to the Realm Mobile Platform
+# Connecting to the Realm Object Server
 When launching the app each time, you'll be presented with a login form in order to connect to the right Realm Object Server instance.

 For the server URL field, you may simply enter `localhost` if you're running out of the iOS Simulator with the Realm Object Server at the same time.
 For iOS devices running on the same network as that Mac, you can alt-click on the Wi-Fi icon in the macOS status bar to get the Mac's local IP address.
 You can then manually enter this into the server URL field on the iOS device.